Want to learn new ways to make extra money?

 You could do something as simple as pick up a job serving at a restaurant on the weekends.
 If you’re handy with a camera you could shoot weddings on the weekends.
 Make a music album and sell it!

 Side hustles can be a great way to boost your income by quite a lot of money!
 What do you do with that money?
-Why, pay off debt fast, of course! 😉
+Why, pay off your debt faster, of course.

 3. Look at Your Monthly Payments for Inspiration